MOHAMMEDSHAMEELVK/Image-Converter/README.md

 ### Python / 372

 ## Link to product walkthrough
+<a href="https://www.loom.com/share/e5e70e691c1e4e7b934c836efbeeb225">Application walkthrough video</a>

 ## How it Works ?
-### 1.step 1 :type the (python resizer.py) command in command line
+### step 1 :type the (python resizer.py) command in command line

-### 2.step 2 :select the  format options
+### step 2 :select the image

+### step 3 :select the commant

 ## Libraries used:

 - [Pillow](https://python-pillow.org/)

-##How to configure Instructions for setting up project
+## How to configure Instructions for setting up project

-Install pillow using pip.
+Install pillow using pip:

 ```bash
 pip install pillow